 A framework to focus on

 Our research into capability in healthcare is ongoing.
 But based on how our findings have resonated so far with physicians and health system leaders, we believe capability is a powerful framework for understanding physicians' work satisfaction and performance.
+It is a measure that can guide decision making, as leaders evaluate the impact of initiatives and strategies on the overall self-perceived capability of their organizations: Will this decision help our physicians thrive?

-It's a different way to think about what makes physicians thrive.
-But at a time of transformative change and unprecedented need, we should be thinking boldly and deliberately about supporting physicians — and empowering them to deliver the best possible care.
+At a time of transformative change and unprecedented need, we should be thinking boldly and deliberately about supporting physicians — and empowering them to deliver the best possible care.

 Josh Gray is vice president of research at athenahealth.